TomasBoda/audio-visualiser/docs/documentation.md

 To calculate the number of seconds and the maximum volume of the audio in each second, we need to perform the following operations.

-Firstly, we determine the bytes per each second and the total number of seconds of the audio file.
+Firstly, we determine the number of bytes per each second and the total number of seconds of the audio file.
 ```c++
 int samples_per_second = audio->sample_rate;
 int bytes_per_second = samples_per_second * (SDL_AUDIO_BITSIZE(audio->format) / 8) * audio->channels;
 int num_seconds = (int) (audio->length / bytes_per_second);
 ```
-Then, we loop through each second and calculate the root mean square, which represents the overall volume.
+Then, we loop through each second and calculate the [root-mean-square](https://en.wikipedia.org/wiki/Root_mean_square), which represents the overall volume of the corresponding second.
 ```c++
 for (int i = 0; i < num_seconds; i++) {
     int start_byte = i * bytes_per_second;